octopus-network/near-ibc/README.md

 ## Implementation of IBC/TAO

 Crate `near-ibc` is a NEAR smart contract.
-It includes the implemenation of interfaces (traits) defined in [ibc-rs](https://github.com/cosmos/ibc-rs) which are needed for basic IBC/TAO processes.
+It includes the implementation of interfaces (traits) defined in [ibc-rs](https://github.com/cosmos/ibc-rs) which are needed for basic IBC/TAO processes.
 This contract also provides view functions for IBC relayer [hermes](https://github.com/informalsystems/hermes) to query state of hosted clients, connections, channels and other necessary IBC data.

 ## Implementation of ICS-20

 The implementation of module `transfer` (ICS-20) is also included in crate `near-ibc` to minimize the impact to current implementation of `ibc-rs`.

-Our implemenation of trait `BankKeeper` uses sub-accounts mechanism of NEAR protocol.
+Our implementation of trait `BankKeeper` uses sub-accounts mechanism of NEAR protocol.
 The general design is as the following:

 ![NEAR IBC accounts](/images/near-ibc-accounts.png)

 ### Root account

 The root account will be deployed by the wasm of crate `near-ibc`.
-It includes the whole implementation of IBC/TAO and module `transfer` (ICS-20).
+It includes the whole implementation of IBC/TAO and application module `transfer` (ICS-20).

 ### Sub account `transfer`

 Full account id: `transfer.<root account>`.

-This level of sub-accounts are reserved for modules in IBC protocol.
-In our implementation of ICS-20, this sub-account doesn't need to be deploy any smart contract code.
+The sub-accounts at this level are reserved for applications (modules) in IBC protocol.
+In our implementation of ICS-20, this sub-account doesn't need to be deployed by any smart contract code.
 It's only acting as placeholder.

 ### Sub account `token-factory`

 Full account id: `tf.transfer.<root account>`.

-This account is a smart contract for deploying token contracts for assets transfered by module `transfer`.
-It is implemented by crate `token-factory`.
+This account is for deploying token contracts for assets from other chains.
+The contract in this account is implemented by crate `token-factory`.

-This contract will at least provide the following interfaces (functions):
+The contract `token-factory` will at least provide the following interfaces (functions):

 * Function `mint_asset`:
   * This function can ONLY be called from root account.